|

 WHO's Tobacco Control Playbook developed by its Regional Office for Europe aims to provide a single source of information explaining how tobacco industry players proactively misinform the general public, and offers governments as well as the public health community clear evidence-based responses to their deceptive arguments.

-To disseminate this important work carried out by WHO Europe, the Network features each month key arguments from the Playbook of relevance to ENSP members and stakeholders in the tobacco control community.
+the Network features each month key arguments from the Playbook of relevance to ENSP members and stakeholders in the tobacco control community.
 Read more about the positive or neutral effects of smokefree legislation on the hospitality industry:

 ARGUMENT: